MohamedGimmiy/Edacious-App/README.md

     - PSD template
     - assets folder

-**Usage**
+### Usage
-it is used as a reference for any ionic developer as it solved these issues
+it is used as a reference for any ionic developer as it solved these issues:
-    - element positioning of (relative and obsolute)
+    * element positioning of (relative and obsolute)
-    - Which elements to be extracted from PSD
+    * Which elements to be extracted from PSD
-    - Angular routing
+    * Angular routing
-    - Chat UI formation
+    * Chat UI formation
-    - Javascript tips and tricks
+    * Javascript tips and tricks

 ## How to install